yorns/audioserver/README.md

 So if you want to add an image here, use an online image base 64 converter and just put the output here.
 It is that easy.

+If you do not what the auto Album Creator be used on this file, set **AlbumCreation** to false.
+In that case, you need to create your own playlist.

+# How does it work

+This is more internal information, you can skip this paragraph if you do not want to read deep details.

+### Reading in all information

+There are four sources of information to be read by the audioserver during startup:

+* The **mp3** files: All files are read and the id3Tags (title, album, performer and genre) are bound together and are placed into a database.
+The unique ID is defined by the file name (As there could not be an identical file names within one directory).
+The cover is read and is not directly placed into a database.
+A hash value is created and is used to identify if this image is unique or can be represented by another identical cover (Mostly within one album.)
+* The **json** files.
+This files are in Json format and own more or less the same information as given by the id3 tags of the mp3 files.
+The Url must of course be reachable (but can be available over the internet.
+The Image Format must be specified by the file extension and must then be given just in a binary format (but converted in base64)
+* The m3u playlist files.
+This files can be read even directly by a player.
+It does only support a list of files with relative path and a beginning of **# <playlist name>**